allan-gon/ecc/cs_30/notes/smart_pointer.md

 ## weak_ptr
 - used when there's a `cyclical reference`. when one pointer has a reference to another pointer and vice versa
 - can reference a shared pointer without ownership
-- use `lock` method when assigning
+- use `lock` method before accessing attributes

 # Move Semantics
 - has to do with copying and being efficient